Short Answer : (TLDR)

 An often overlooked aspect is that when people are out in the bright sunlight they won’t be able to easily browse and appreciate details of your posts, or watch your videos so consider what looks the best at different times of day.
 While someone might be able to listen to a podcast or youtube video during the day, the perfect photo of the Australian landscape under the milky way might be best viewed when the mobile phone is in a dark environment at night.

 This is an example of a shot that I posted at night so the details could be seen.

-Just remember when your online millions of others are as well, finding them and connecting, engaging with a wider social world is half the fun of a platform like Instagram, so when you are considering what time to post in Australia, the time your online is probably the best 🙂
+Just remember when you are online millions of others are as well, finding them and connecting, and engaging with a wider social world is half the fun of a platform like Instagram, so when you are considering what time to post in Australia, the time your online is probably the best 🙂